vichosepr/Yugen/README.md

 Description

-App for children with special educational needs from seven years old, (In this first phase of development, the focus is from seven to ten years old).
+App for children with special educational needs from seven years old.
 As a main tool, we use games with a reward system in order to develop the cognitive skills of the student.

+** In this first phase of development, the focus is from seven to ten years old **

 Functionalities:
 * Games and Activities